 You can still find old temples and shrines about the city, and the seasonal cherry blossoms and red leaves are also a beautiful sight to behold.

-Their cuisine is famous for kaiseki course meals, yudofu, and matcha items like parfaits.
+Famous elements of Kyoto cuisine include kaiseki course meals, yudofu, and items that incorporate matcha green tea, such as parfaits.
 Yatsuhashi is a confection that serves as the usual Kyoto souvenir, but matcha sweets are also very popular with tourists.
 Traditional objects like bags and hand towels are also good choices.

 Getting to and around Kyoto